tsauntsaun/markdown-page-1/README.md

 # Markdown Page Challenge

 **Flight of the Pelicans**
-*"write a poem about the new orleans pelicans"* - me
+*"write a poem about the new orleans pelicans"* - me to chat gpt

 Down by the Bayou, where the city hums and beats,
 Where the rhythm of the court meets the jazz of the streets,